Wildflower Seeding: When is the Best Time to Plant Wildflowers in Texas?

 Using a hand-carried, adjustable, mechanical seeder is effective for most plant species.
 Eliminate clumping by mixing the seeds with damp, fine sand (one-part seed, four parts sand).

 If you are planting in a small area, adding container-grown plants is very convenient.
 You may want to use a combination of seeding and planting container-grown wildflowers.
-For big areas, we encourage you to contact your local Dallas landscaping company with suitable machinery.
+For big areas, we encourage you to contact your local Dallas landscaping services company with suitable machinery.

 “Wildflower meadow: establishment” RHS.org, https://www.rhs.org.uk/advice/profile?pid=436